YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/README.md

 ##### Pre-workshop Instruction

-+ Please follow the [instruction](Instruction.md) to set up your python environemnt.
++ Please follow the [instruction](Instruction.md) to set up your python environment.

 ##### Workshop Material

 + [Lecture Slides](http://bit.do/lectureslides)
-+ Please download the [Code Package](http://bit.do/codepackage) which includes iPython notebook, demo dataset, and excerise dataset.
++ Please download the [Code Package](http://bit.do/codepackage) which includes demo code, demo dataset, exercise questions, and exercise dataset.
   + **Once downloaded, please make sure that the code package is in your iPython notebook working directory.**
   + **Click [here](http://bit.do/onlinecode) to view the code online if you do not have iPython notebook installed in your computer.**
-+ We will have three excerises during the workshop.
-For each of them, I will invite one group to present their resutls.
-The result should be posted on [Exercise Slides ](http://bit.do/projectslides).
++ We will have three exerises during the workshop.
+For each of them, I will invite one group to present their results.
+The result will be posted on [Exercise Slides](http://bit.do/projectslides).

 ##### Post-workshop Evaluation

-Please take a few minitues to answer the [feedback questionnarie](https://gsu.qualtrics.com/jfe/form/SV_a5G5IOB04dcCGUZ) at the completion of the workshop.
+Please take a few minutes to answer the [feedback questionnaire](https://gsu.qualtrics.com/jfe/form/SV_a5G5IOB04dcCGUZ) at the completion of the workshop.
 The questionnaire will be available during 3:30-4:30pm on December 4th, 2015.

 ##### Some Additional Text Mining Resources
 + [Natural Language Processing by Dr. Dan Jurafsky and Dr. Christopher Manning at Stanford University](https://www.coursera.org/course/nlp) - a good self-paced online course.